abdulzakrt/WumpusWorld-CSharp/README.md

 This is an implementation of Wumpus World (a Knowledgebase agent game) using csharp alongside prolog with a GUI.
 * C# has the main environment of the game and the GUI
+* The GUI was created using WPF , Windows Presentation Foundation.
 * Prolog is used as the knowledgebase of the agent of Wumpus World
 * In order for C# to communicate with Prolog a Csharp interface is used [SWI-Prolog](http://www.lesta.de/prolog/swiplcs/Generated/Index.aspx).
 * Author: Abdulrahman Zakrt